ngchngch/Assembly_landscape_of_the_forest_root_microbiome/README.md

 ## Bioinfomatics

+We applied coverage-based rarefaction to the 1,270 root fungal and prokaryotic community data-sets.

 ## Energy Landscape Analysis

-We applied coverage-based rarefaction to the 1,270 root fungal and prokaryotic community data-sets.
  In the family-level taxonomic composition matrix, relative read counts for each family were binarized using the threshold.
 To make the subsequent energy landscape analysis computationally feasible, we prioritized families by their contribution to overall community structure as measured by PerMANOVA (*R²*).
 Among candidate family sets ranked by *R²*, we selected the set whose binarized pattern best matched the abundance-based community structure.
-Energy landscape analysis was then performed using this selected family set together with host plant genera (encoded as dummy variables) as explanatory variables.
+Energy landscape analysis ([Suzuki *et al.*, 2021](https://doi.org/10.1002/ecm.1469)) was then performed using this selected family set together with host plant genera (encoded as dummy variables) as explanatory variables.

+-working_directory_in_supercomputer/Script/02_06_ELA.R
+-working_directory_in_supercomputer/Script/02_07_assemblygraph_onlyBasin.R

 ## Statistical Inference of Keystone Taxa

-Starting from the original data matrix with OTUs annotated as the focal genus removed, we performed coverage-based rarefaction.
+Starting from the original data matrix () with OTUs annotated as the focal genus removed, we performed coverage-based rarefaction.
 Binarization used the same family set as in the energy landscape analysis described above.
 In parallel, we rarefied the full community matrix and applied a centered log-ratio (CLR) transformation to genus-level compositions.

 We then performed energy landscape analysis including host plant genera (dummy variables) and the CLR-transformed relative abundance of the focal genus as external variables.
 "Keystoneness" indices were computed by comparing energy landscapes inferred under two conditions: (1) without the focal genus and (2) with the focal genus fixed at representative abundances (25%, 50%, and 75% quantiles of its observed relative abundance), using community assembly simulations.